 - Your new field is displayed in the left-hand tree and you can configure its properties in the right-hand panel.

-Name - The name of the new field in the database, this must start with the data. prefix and can only contain letters, digits, underscores "_", periods ".", begin with a letter and be a minimum of 2 characters long.
+Name - The name of the new field in the database.
+The prefix should be data, subscriptions or one of the types created in the data store, and can only contain Latin alphabet letters, digits, underscores "_", periods ".", begin with a letter and be a minimum of 2 characters long.

 Using periods "." in the Name field will create a nested structure, i.e.,